Newman Haynes Clanton: Early life

-At the end of the war in 1865 Newman moved the family to Arizona Territory and settled for a time near Fort Bowie near Willcox, Arizona.
-In 1866, they moved to San Buenaventura, California and after 26 years of marriage his wife Mariah died.
+At the end of the war in 1865, Newman moved the family to Arizona Territory and settled for a time near Fort Bowie near Willcox, Arizona.
+In 1866, they moved to San Buenaventura, California, and after 26 years of marriage, his wife Mariah died.
 In 1871, he moved the family to Port Hueneme, California.

 Ranching and smuggling in Cochise County

-Newman returned to the Arizona Territory in 1873 to the Gila River valley where he purchased or squatted on a large tract of land outside Camp Thomas, but his plans for a new town failed to materialize.
-He resumed cattle ranching and most of his children followed him to Arizona.
+Newman returned to the Arizona Territory in 1873 to the Gila River valley, where he purchased or squatted on a large tract of land outside Camp Thomas.
+However, his plans for a new town failed to materialize.
+He resumed cattle ranching, and most of his children followed him to Arizona.

 During these many moves, the Clantons had repeated scrapes with the law.
-Both Newman and his oldest son John Wesley were convicted of desertion during the Civil War.
+Newman and his oldest son, John Wesley, were convicted of desertion during the Civil War.
 They developed a reputation for theft and thuggery that followed them to Arizona.
-Newman Clanton sold the ranch near Camp Thomas in 1877, but Billy Clanton used to return often to visit the old homestead.
+Newman Clanton sold the ranch near Camp Thomas in 1877, but Billy Clanton often returned to visit the old homestead.
 Melvin Jones, whose father bought the ranch from Newman, wrote that Billy Clanton first met Frank and Tom McLaury at the ranch in 1878, at the time the McLaury brothers had located land for a cattle ranch in the Sulphur Springs Valley.

 After leaving Camp Thomas, Newman Clanton bought land on the San Pedro River, in Lewis Springs, where he built a large adobe house.
 The home became the headquarters of the Clanton Ranch.
 Phin obtained work as a freight driver.
 In the same year prospector Ed Schieffelin discovered silver in the hills east of the San Pedro River on a plateau known as Goose Flats, less than 15 mi from the Clanton ranch.
 The family was very well situated to meet the demands for beef from the booming town of Tombstone.
 From its founding in March 1879, Tombstone grew from 100 residents to upwards of 15,000 citizens at its peak less than a decade later.